The Council year shall be from July 1st through the following June 30th.

 Newly elected members of the Council shall be seated at the first meeting of the Council year.

 The term of office for members shall be two (2) years.

-All ballots shall be counted and tabulated by the Human Resource Office and the Election Committee.
+All ballots shall be counted and tabulated by the Human Resource Office.